raydenlim/tp/docs/UserGuide.md

 * Emails are only limited to NUS emails.

 **Fix:**
-* Unfortunately, as of the current of F.A.K.E.J.A.R.V.I.S. we only support NUS emails ending with `@u.nus.edu`.
+* Unfortunately, as of the current version of F.A.K.E.J.A.R.V.I.S. we only support NUS emails ending with `@u.nus.edu`.

 </md>
 </box>